Complete Guide to DIAN Tax Obligations for Expats in Colombia (2026)

 1. Declaración de Renta (Annual Income Tax Return)

 The declaración de renta is your annual tax return.
-All tax residents and non-residents with Colombian-source income must file this return.
-The taxable income rate for 2026 ranges from 19% to 39% depending on your income level.
+All tax residents, and non-residents with Colombian-source income, may need to file this return.
+Personal income tax is progressive, with marginal rates from 0% up to 39% depending on your income level.

 2. IVA (Value Added Tax)

-If your business revenue exceeds 1.4 billion Colombian pesos annually (approximately $340,000 USD), you must register for IVA.
+If you sell taxable goods or services and your gross income from that activity exceeds 3,500 UVT (approximately COP 183 million in 2026), you must register as responsable de IVA.
 The standard IVA rate is 19%, though reduced rates of 5% and 0% apply to specific goods and services.

 3. Retención en la Fuente (Withholding Tax)